Dendrobium

 The compound dendrobin, found in dendrobium, has been shown in research to have anticancer properties.

 Dendrobium (orchids) are long-lasting and elegant plants.
 In Ancient Greece they were a symbol of fertility and virility.
-Eating the flower’s large new orchid tubers was said to insure the birth of a baby boy.
+Eating the flower’s large new orchid tubers was said to ensure the birth of a baby boy.
 Eating small orchid tubers would help you give birth to a baby girl.

 In Victorian England orchids took on a mantle of luxury and delicacy.
 They are a symbol of perfection and beauty.
-In Ancient China the flowers were a symbol of many children, refinement and innocence.
+In Ancient China the flowers were a symbol of many children, refinement, and innocence.

 Growing dendrobium at home can eradicate pollutants and toxins from the air creating a clean environment.